ellapesola/ellapesola.github.io/README.md

   <h1>Ella Pesola</h1>
   <h2>Data Analyst</h2>
   <h3>About Me</h3>
-  <p>I am an MBAN student and Data Analyst looking for projects to expand my skillset and knowledge with. </p>
+  <p>I am an MBAN student and Data Analyst looking for projects to expand my skillset and knowledge with different analytics tools including Python, SQL and R, as well as visualization programs like Tableau.  </p>

   <h3>Skills</h3>
   <ul>